Dat17i/01_agenda/README.md

 ### Install IntelliJ Ultimate
 * [IntelliJ](https://www.jetbrains.com/estore/students/)
-	1. Opret bruger (med kea email)
+	1. Create user (with your kea email)
-	2. Download og installér IntelliJ
+	2. Download and install IntelliJ
-	3. Når programmet startes første gang, vælg da mulighed “1” som er at logge på serveren.
-Dvs. du behøver ingen licens her.
+	3. When th program runs the first time choose option "1", which is to log on to the server (so no licence needed).

 ## IntelliJ Tutorial